How A Mini-Split Air Conditioning System Works

 Many mini split air conditioners also offer different designs and mounting options so you can choose where, and how, your system will be installed in your room, whether that’s a ceiling mount, wall mount, or flush mount of either.
 Mini splits can be adapted for a variety of otherwise harder-to-cool-environments — learn more about the differences between mini split and central air conditioners.

-What Makes Mini-Split AC Systems Different Than Other Systems
+What Makes Mini-Split Air Conditioners Different Than Other Systems

 What primarily separates split systems from the air conditioning pack is their flexibility and energy efficiency.
 Additional advantages of the mini split air conditioner include: